Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning

 \section{Problem Formulation}

-To effectively address the problem of SFCP, we first provide a high-level description of the problem, followed by a comprehensive system model formulation.
-This model provides the foundation for understanding the interplay between the substrate network, SFC requests, and the constraints governing resource allocation.
-By formalizing these elements, we aim to facilitate the optimization of long-term system performance while adhering to resource capacity and latency constraints.
+To effectively address the SFCP problem, we begin with a high-level overview, followed by a comprehensive description of the system model.
+This model serves as the foundation for capturing the interplay between the substrate network, SFC requests, and the constraints governing resource allocation.
+By formalizing these elements, we enable the optimization of long-term system performance while adhering to resource capacity and latency constraints.